veithen/knetstat/README.md

 Compatibility
 -------------

-The current knetstat code is compatible with kernel version 3.13.
+The current knetstat code has been successfully tested with kernel versions 3.13 and 3.18.
+It may work with other versions as well.

 Build
 -----